 So finally you’ve reached this article!
 Most likely you have been trying to learn more about sales development.
-In web 2.0, post the dot-com bubble, businesses got access to unlimited sources of knowledge and intelligence.
+In Web 2.0, post the dot-com bubble, businesses got access to unlimited sources of knowledge and intelligence.
 Sales development started becoming a trend for B2B brands sometime in the 1980s.
 In today’s world where the nature of the market is extremely competitive, businesses need a more efficient approach to close sales.
 Hence sales development becomes one of the important parts of the sales journey.

-So, What exactly is Sales Development?
+What exactly is Sales Development?

 Sales development representatives in an actual sense have more responsibilities than just bringing in the leads.
 They are also closely attached to buyer behavior, market trends, user experience, product quality, and more.

 Why Do You Need a Team of Sales Development Representatives?